kmetaxas/gafkalo/docs/source/usage.rst

 This will produce a plan output with the changes that `gafkalo` will make.

-Once you are satisfied with the plan you can let `gafkalo` apply:
+Once you are satisfied with the plan you can let `gafkalo` apply the changes:

 .. code-block:: bash